 But most importantly, to me, is the fact that I've learned to hold space for others.
-I've come to understand that my service to Spirit/Goddess is only fulfilled in serving others.
-I believe that every human being is a vessel in whom Spirit dwells, and through whom Spirit can work.
-I believe that, at our core, we are not broken, but that circumstances have clouded our vision of Who We Really Are - our Sacred Selves, the light of Goddess dwelling within us, both individually, and collectively.
+I've come to understand that my service to the Spirits is only fulfilled in serving others.
+I believe that every human being is a vessel in whom and through whom the Spirits can work.
+I believe that, at our core, we are not broken, but that circumstances have clouded our vision of Who We Really Are.

 It might sound cliche, but the fact is that I really just want to make a difference.
 I want to have a positive impact on the lives of others.
 I want other people to recognize that their entire Being is Sacred, and to live that as much as possible on a daily basis.

 I want people to experience success, happiness, and joy.
 I want people to have good relationships, and a community of like-minded friends-who-become-family to share that joy with.